7 Best Flat Feet Hiking Boots

 The upper looked solid under our microscope and we confirmed its non-permeable nature when smoke remained inside the shoe in our breathability test, scoring 1/5.
 This means it also blocks off water.
 It also proved to be highly protective when it looked almost untouched after our Dremel test (5/5 durability).

 The leather upper, together with the stiff TPU shank in the midsole, adds stiffness to the boot and holds our ankles firmly.
-The ride is further stabilized by the boot’s low profile and firm cushion.
+The ride is further stabilised by the boot’s low profile and firm cushion.
 It measures a below-average 32.1/17.0 mm and emerged 6.1% stiffer than average, carrying our arches well.

 Beneath the midsole, we unveiled the world-class Vibram outsole.
 It displays exceptional traction even on slippery surfaces, with its thick 4.0 mm lugs adding to our control over various terrains.